MatthewWagstaff/matthew-wagstaff-cyber-portfolio/README.md

 My focus is on understanding how attacks occur, how they are detected, how they are investigated, and how they are prevented.

 I use MITRE ATT&CK to support structured analysis, map attacker behaviour, and improve investigation quality.

-## 🧠 Approach

-My focus is on understanding how attacks occur, how they are detected, how they are investigated, and how they are prevented.

-I use frameworks such as MITRE ATT&CK to support structured analysis, map attacker behaviour, and improve investigation quality.